 Here’s a brief overview of how each of the types of rewards you’ll get actually works.

-HSBC points as fixed-value rewards
+HSBC points as more simple rewards

 With fixed-value rewards, you don’t have to learn anything or make any effort (but can’t get outsized value or unlimited value).